unicode-org/cldr/docs/ldml/tr35-general.md

 #### Nomenclature

+As with other identifiers in CLDR, the American English spelling is used for unit identifiers.
 For the US spelling, see the [Preface of the Guide for the Use of the International System of Units (SI), NIST special publication 811](https://www.nist.gov/pml/special-publication-811), which is explicit about the discrepancy with the English-language BIPM spellings:

 > In keeping with U.S. and International practice (see Sec.
 C.2), this Guide uses the dot on the line as the decimal marker.
 In addition this Guide utilizes the American spellings “meter,” “liter,” and “deka” rather than “metre,” “litre,” and “deca,” and the name “metric ton” rather than “tonne.”